woodminus/AI-DeepLearning-Compendium/README.md

 The repository provides various useful resources such as:
 - Collections of papers
 - Useful links to advanced research
-- Notes on previously held confere
+- Notes on previously held conferences and panels
+- Tool